cmu-phil/tetrad-manual-rtd/docs/parameter.definitions.md

 # Parameter Definitions

-This file is auto-generated to keep it in sync with the machine-readable definitions that Tetrad imports.
-Do not edit by hand.

 ## acceptanceProportion
 - **Short description:** Acceptance Proportion
 - **Long description:** An edge occurring in this proportion of individual FASK graphs will appear in the final graph.